 Location is key when thinking about including cold frames into your garden design.
 If you plan to use them during the darker, colder, winter months, you'll want to choose a location that receives as much light and warmth as possible.

 For two years, I'd been walking past the south side of our garage, observing the sunlight it received and the warmth it reflected.
 Not using that space for growing plants seemed like an obvious waste, but digging into the ground next to it wasn’t an option since it consisted of years of hard-packed, driveway gravel.
 Therefore, some kind of raised bed design was necessary, and cold frames seemed like the perfect solution to my needs.

 I found a book at the library with lots of DIY garden projects in it, including the blueprints and instructions for these cold frames.
-This were the first construction project that I completed entirely by myself (from finding the design, picking up supplies at the hardware store, and building with power tools) and I’ve gotta say, I was feeling pretty darn capable and satisfied with myself while I worked on them in the garage in January, bundled up in a parka, gloves and a tuque.
+This was the first construction project that I completed entirely by myself (from finding the design to picking up supplies at the hardware store and building with power tools).
+I have to say, I was feeling pretty darn capable and satisfied with myself while I worked on them in the garage in January, bundled up in a parka, gloves, and a tuque.

 Tip #1: Libraries are great resources for free information about building projects.

 Tip #2: Don't be afraid to ask for assistance from hardware store employees.
 Not only can they direct you to what you are looking for, but they're great sources of information, tips, and suggestions.